Asco (art collective): Additional members

-Community and Method
+Community and method

 Asco's aesthetic proposals were principally informed by questions that dealt with the way in which U.S. national politics affected the Chicano community, which they culturally identified with, and addressed through their works.
 That said, Asco really defied older Chicano methods of artistic resistance against exclusion.
 There was a considerable amount of anti-Chicano propaganda through mainstream journalism and commercial television therefore creating within Asco an artistic response that would counter the saturation of negative images about the Chicano movement.
 They decided to create works which were concerned with socioaesthetic modes such as violence and street life.
 The surreal nature of the work jarred the sensibilities of the traditionalist audience.
 Their methods evolved and tried to move away from the static nature of Muralism towards performance where they had public displays of what they called no emotion, and finally these performances were conceptualized for their new photographic genre of the No Movie.
-The sequence of No Movies was conceptualized by Gamboa as a photonovela, like a comic book illustrated with photographs.
+The sequence of No Movies was conceptualized by Gamboa as a fotonovela, like a comic book illustrated with photographs.
 The implication of the No Movies' merging of protocinematic performance and the still image into which it was condensed becomes evident when we contrast it with the murals which they were initially constructed against.
 Asco's work had a transient nature along with the poverty of their means, and their aestheticization of everyday barrio life they signaled a critique of the Murals commitment to durability, idealized imagery, and at some times the use of expensive paint.
 Therefore, with all this in mind the singularity of the photographs found in the No Movies gesture towards a narrative yet unlike industrialized and glamorized Hollywood they are Imperfect, materially limited alluding by that to their political situation.